Air raids on Penang: 1 February 1945

 Twenty one B-29 bombers from the XX Bomber Command struck Martaban and George Town.
 Commercial buildings along George Town's harbour were hit, along with the Penang library, which was looted afterward and lost over half of its archives.
 By the following day, George Town was largely deserted and Japanese administrators announced that residents wishing to leave the city could do so.

 27 February 1945

 A single B-29 bomber carried out minelaying operations over the Penang Strait.

-Reconnaisance missions
+Reconnaissance missions

 Between February and March 1945, the Royal Navy launched Operation Stacey to gather intelligence for the planned reconquest of Malaya.
 Over a period of 10 days, Grumman F6F Hellcats from the escort carriers HMS Empress and HMS Ameer conducted aerial reconnaissance over the Kra Isthmus and Penang.
 The operation aimed to probe Japanese anti-aircraft defences and to obtain photographic documentation of the areas.

 Following Japan's surrender, on 20 August, a De Havilland Mosquito carried out aerial reconnaissance of Penang and Taiping, departing from the Cocos Islands.
 The mission involved a 2600 mi round trip which lasted nine hours and five minutes.